Contact: Support@AthleticQuickness.com

 When coordination is lacking:

-• movements become inefficient
+• movement becomes inefficient

 • energy is wasted

-• timing is disrupted
+• timing breaks down

 You may notice: